gaofengShi/GaofengShi.github.io/_pages/about.md

   - /about.html
 ---

-I am the last trimester of Master of Computer Science student at Victoria University of Wellington.
+I am Master of Computer Science student in the last trimester at Victoria University of Wellington.

 I am looking for job opportunity as a data analysist, cyber security, and data engineer.
 My study mainly focus on Artificial Intelligence, System and network security, database engineering.